 Remember, when you have pain, it is hard to concentrate.
 There is no need to watch the videos in one sitting.
 After a minute or two, hit pause, then get up and move around, do something else and return at another time.
 Good Luck.
 Judy.

 I created the video below to explain fascia as involving all organs.

-This video below explains why it is so important to stretch.
 If you have a chronic pain problem, your fascia is more sticky and you will need to stretch even every 30- 60 minutes in the beginning until your fascia heals.
 Even one minute of stretching can make a difference and you can do it at your desk or even while in a shopping line – start a trend and have yoga in your grocery store.

 When the body is stressed with pain, change can feel overwhelming.
 Small steps matter.
 Choose the tools that work for you.
 Here are exercises ranging from one to twelve minutes that can Lower inflammation and Stress.